The Game of Self.

 You want something to be different somehow and never seem to get it… let alone see that you’re the one keeping it from yourself… or, more importantly, how.

 You’re so good at being who you’ve become that you think that’s who you are.
-The fact of the matter is it’s simply a perspective.
-A perspective that works well enough to survive…
+The fact of the matter is it’s simply a perspective… a perspective that works well enough to survive.

 There’s:

-- Who you think other humans think you’re supposed to be…
+Who you are… Who you are being… Who you think other humans think you’re supposed to be… &, who you wish you were.

 That’s still not who you really are.